protwis/gpcrdb_data/docs/acknowledgements.rst

 .. _team: http://www.guidetopharmacology.org/about.jsp

 Finally, we would like to extend thanks to newly established collaborations.
 Xavier Deupi and his lab are acknowledged for choosing to work with GPCRdb, while sharing the local expertise.
-We thank Raymonds C. Stephens and Michael Hansen for welcoming GPCRdb as a partner to the `GPCR Consortium`_, which holds great promise to be synergistic resources/initiatives.
+We thank Raymonds C. Stevens and Michael Hanson for welcoming GPCRdb as a partner to the `GPCR Consortium`_, which holds great promise to be synergistic resources/initiatives.